omgnetwork/elixir-omg/docs/roadmap.md

 ## Shinte
 The Shinte milestone includes enhancements to the decentralized exchange to mitigate  unfair advantages that validators, the operator or other users may have over other users of the decentralized exchange.

 Order blinding would allow users place an order whose details are not revealed until the order is live in the order book.
-This
 * Provisions against validator/operator front-running
 * Order blinding